emnh/rts/README.md

  - Cursor indicator when camera enabled?
  - Add ocean floor at edge of map
  - 3D positioning of sounds
+ - Unit selection rectangle
+  - Update for units that move into selection

 ## Server needed
  - Multiplayer